Chat with us, powered by LiveChat

 Here’s your guide to deciding what to wear to a job interview:

-Tip #2 – Dress According to the Industry (examples)
+Tip #2 – Dress According to the Type of Government Role

-• Hospitality, Trade, Childcare Industry – However, business casual attire is usually the best, or safest, option.
-Business casual is less formal than traditional business wear but gives a professional and businesslike impression.
-It is more dressy than jeans, a t-shirt and sneakers, yet less formal than a suit and tie.
+Business casual is generally less formal than traditional business wear but should still convey a polished, respectful and capable impression.
+It is more professional than jeans, t-shirts and sneakers, but less formal than a full suit and tie.
+When unsure, it is usually better to dress slightly more professionally than too casually.

 What NOT to Wear to a Job Interview

-The way you dress up makes the best first impression possible.
+The way you dress makes the best possible first impression.
 There are some you should avoid for your next interview.
-Regardless of the industry, the following items are deemed unprofessional:
+Regardless of the Industry, the following items are deemed unprofessional:

 • Open-toed shoes, sneakers, and runners